JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 3. Open or import the existing project in Eclipse as Java project.
    * Remark: Importing it as gradle project will not work correctly.
    * Refresh the project in Eclipse
-4. Create a run/debug configuration for the main class `org.jabref.gui.JabRefLauncher` and/or for `org.jabref.gui.JabRefMain` (both can be used equivalently)
+4. Create a run/debug configuration for the main class `org.jabref.cli.Launcher` and/or for `org.jabref.gui.JabRefMain` (both can be used equivalently)
-   *   Remark: The run/debug configuration needs to be added by right clicking the class (e.g. JabRefLauncher or JabRefMain) otherwise it will not work.
+   *   Remark: The run/debug configuration needs to be added by right clicking the class (e.g. `Launcher` or JabRefMain) otherwise it will not work.

        ![Creating the run/debug configuration by right clicking on the class](<../images/eclipse-create-run-config.png>)
    *   In the tab "Arguments" of the run/debug configuration, enter the following runtime VM arguments: